jgengo/42-matcha/README.md

 # Matcha - 42 Project

-Matcha is a project where you are asked to dev a meetic-like website with some more features at 42 School
+This project from the 42 School consists in developing a dating site with a list of specific features.

-I used docker to make it portable and to allow me to work on our student-dump, my staff-dump and also in remote.
+I use docker to make it portable in order to enable me to work on our student-dump, my staff-dump and also remotely.

-I planned to devellop it with **node.js (+Express)** to learn this technology and discover another language (**JavaScript**)
+I chose to learn and use **node.js (+Express)** and thereby discover a new language (**JavaScript**).

-## Guide Line
+## Guideline

-- [ ] Think about UI design and framework css (bootstrap? materialize? ...)
+- [ ] Think about UI design and CSS framework (bootstrap? materialize? ...)
-- [ ] Choose the HTML template (Jade, EJS, Haml, ...)
+- [ ] Choose a HTML template (Jade, EJS, Haml, ...)
-- [ ] Users Model and All functions (create, edit, destroy, show)
+- [ ] Create User model and all associated functions (create, edit, destroy, show)
-- [ ] All Models (Stalk, Like, Block)
+- [ ] Create all associated models (Stalk, Like, Block)
-- [ ] Geoloc Model (and Force if not given)
+- [ ] Create a Geoloc model (force if not given)
-- [ ] Algorithm to match with someone else (with sexual orientation)
+- [ ] Create the algorithm that matches people up (taking into account sexual orientation)
-- [ ] WebSocket ? to make a live-chat
+- [ ] Create a live chat (using websocket)

-### It's coming!

-> I am a slow walker, but I never walk back.
-> ― **Abraham Lincoln**

----

 ## Credits

-It's a project supposed to be done alone, but I've to thanks some of my fellows who inspired me during my scolarity and probably has written some lines of code in my own kernel for the rest of my life.
+This is a solo project but some fellow students have inspired me during its realisation and my entire scolarity here at 42.
+They have written lines of code in my own kernel for life.

 * [cbarbier](https://github.com/cedwick) - Cedric Barbier :+1:
 * arive-de - Alix Rive Decaillot